-Oregon's Unemployment Rate Dropped to 4.6 Percent in December
+Oregon's Unemployment Rate Reaches Record Low 3.8 Percent in March

 Next Press Releases

-The Oregon Employment Department plans to release the December county and metropolitan area unemployment rates on Tuesday, January 24th, and the next statewide unemployment rate and employment survey data for January on Tuesday, February 28th.??NLG
+The Oregon Employment Department plans to release the March county and metropolitan area unemployment rates on Tuesday, April 25th, and the next statewide unemployment rate and employment survey data for April on Tuesday, May 16th.

 All numbers in the above narrative are seasonally adjusted.